 |5 - 7 rounds per minute|

 1) There were two different kinds of rifling in general use, designated as Mark I and Mark III.
-I have been unable to determine the differences between these two Marks or what was Mark II rifling.
+The Mark III rifling allowed a larger chamber but I have been unable to determine the other differences between these two Marks or what was Mark II rifling.

 2) The chamber volume for a few guns was altered to allow a larger charge - see notes in the "Ammunition" section below.